 In olden days when we lived in tribal villages (read: without YouTube), Granny realized that Daddy needed a drink around 5pm and she’d come over and bounce Junior so that Daddy could get fresh air (into his glass of wine).
 Nobody told me that the 5 S’s were for what would become Granny/Witching/Hell hour…and that it would go on for the first three months of infancy.

 I don’t know what I expected, but it wasn’t a daily 4:30-6:30 hellish period of whining and suffering (MY own.)

-2. That the second three months (from 3-6 months) would be relatively easy.
+2. That 3-6 months would be relatively easy.

-With the era of baby sitting up and cruising around furniture comes the beginning of the end of your independence.
+With the era of sitting up and cruising around furniture comes the beginning of the end of your independence.
 That kid needs stimulation: now and always.
-Thus begins the era of you needing to hide your phone as you double-task playtime with deleting spam mail on your phone.
+Thus begins the era of you needing to hide your phone in your best daddy diaper bag as you double-task playtime.
 You have to start the mind-numbing process of baby babble and shaking rattles for what feels like hours (but is only 7 minutes).
 But that’s seriously when everything changes.